 You had a craniotomy.
-This means your healthcare provider made an opening in your skull.
-Your provider needed to do this to do brain surgery.
+This means your neurosurgeon made an opening in your skull to do brain surgery.
 Recovery after a craniotomy varies, depending on why you had the procedure.
 The guidelines provided here are for general care.
 Ask your healthcare provider to provide more information based on your own condition.

 Do's and don'ts include:

 Increase your activity slowly.
 Talk with your healthcare provider about which activities you can start with.

 Don’t drive until your healthcare provider says it’s OK.

 Don’t lift anything until your healthcare provider says it’s OK.
 Your provider may tell you not to lift more than 10 pounds for a period of time.